mia-platform/documentation/docs/console/project-configuration/project-settings.md

 You can add a new container registry by clicking on the "Add Container Registry" button.
 This will open a modal where you can insert the required information to add a new container registry:

 - **Name**: the name of the container registry.
-It is used to identify the container registry in the Console, you can choose any name you prefer.
+You can choose any name you prefer.
+It is used to identify the container registry in the Console, therefore it is unique within the Project.
 - **Registry Hostame**: the hostname of the container registry.
 It refers to the container registry URL, for example, `docker.io` for Docker Hub.
+Multiple container registries can have the same hostname, since they might have different credentials.
 - **Image Pull Secret Name**: the name of the Image Pull Secret that will be used by Kubernetes to pull images from the container registry.
 Notice that the Secret must be present in the Kubernetes cluster where the Project is deployed, the Console won't create it for you.
 - **Default Registry**: if enabled, the container registry will be set as the default one for the Project, meaning it will be the default selected when creating a new service from a Template or Example.
 Notice that if the Project has only one container registry, it will be set as the default one automatically.